Level of difficulty 2.5

 Spray/drizzle very lightly with oil.

 Heat a thick bottomed 10″/225 cm skillet to 200 F/93 C. Rub with a paper towel dipped in oil.
 Lay the breast in the skillet and increase the heat to medium.
 The duck should sizzle, but not pop.
 Track the color as the skin darkens.
-Drain excess oil as it accumulates in the pan about halfway through the process, which should take about 15 minutes.
+Use a paper towel to blot excess oil if it accumulates in the pan during the process, which should take about 15 minutes.

 Remove the outer leaves from the Romaine lettuce and cut in half lengthwise.
 Sear in a cast iron grill (or saute pan) in a few drops of olive oil on one side for a few seconds until marks appear.
 Set aside.